Kuhlman-Lab/evopro/README.md

 ## Usage

 Usage of EvoPro requires GPUs.
 The running directory should contain a sequence file with input sequences, and flags files for EvoPro specifications and AF2 specifications.
-See below for flag options and evopro/examples/ for examples of directory setups.
+See below for flag options and evopro/examples/ for examples of directory setups. pd1_binder and pd1_binder_nochainB are old examples using deprecated script - see examples/binder for updated version.

 The residue_specs.json file should be generated from the sequence file.
 Specify sequence file and which residues to mutate in json.flags.
 (Include symmetry here if needed)